Before the day - undergraduate ceremonies

 However, if you would like to have your certificate sent using the DHL Express Worldwide service we can arrange this for you.
 The cost for this service is dependent on the destination country and is available to more than 220 countries worldwide.

-If you would like to purchase this service, visit the online store.
+If you would like to purchase this service, please visit the online store.
+The deadline to purchase this service is 13 June.

-You can view the full list of countries that DHL services here.
+You can view the full list of countries that DHL services for more information.

 Certificates lost in transit

-Although the majority of certificates are received, occasionally some items will get 'lost'.
+Occasionally some items will get lost in transit.
 In order to guarantee the delivery of your certificate, we would strongly advise you to use one of the guaranteed methods above.
 If your certificate doesn’t arrive using these methods please contact us.
-If you choose a standard service for delivery and don't receive your certificate, you will need to order a replacement certificate (for which the usual fee will be charged) from Student Services.
+If you choose a standard service for delivery, you will need to order a replacement certificate (for which the usual fee will be charged) from Student Services.

 Tickets